stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

 However, traditional feature engineering methods can be impractical in many modern applications:

-- **High data dimensionality:** Datasets frequently contain thousands or even millions of features, which makes manual exploration infeasible.
+- **High data dimensionality:** Datasets frequently contain thousands or even millions of features, making manual exploration infeasible.
 - **Complex feature interactions:** Subtle, non-linear relationships are often overlooked by human intuition.
 - **Scalability challenges:** As data volumes grow, purely manual feature engineering techniques become unsustainable.

 In domains like genomics, financial fraud detection, and climate modeling, the sheer scale and complexity of datasets necessitate systematic and automated approaches to feature engineering and selection.
-This paper addresses these challenges by incorporating **Optuna**, a hyperparameter optimization framework that is well-suited for feature selection via **dynamic search spaces**, **probabilistic exploration**, and **intelligent pruning**.
+This paper addresses these challenges by incorporating **Optuna**, a hyperparameter optimization framework well-suited for feature selection via **dynamic search spaces**, **probabilistic exploration**, and **intelligent pruning**.

 ### 1.2 Motivation
 Traditional methods—such as **PCA** for dimensionality reduction and **LASSO** for sparse feature selection—remain popular for dealing with high-dimensional data.
 Yet, they are typically constrained by fixed hyperparameters or linear assumptions.
 Modern frameworks like **Optuna** allow us to dynamically explore feature subsets using Bayesian optimization methods, potentially discovering more optimal feature subsets than static or purely linear approaches can.

+However, new **feature selection** techniques have emerged in recent years, including filter methods (e.g., mutual information, chi-square), wrapper methods (e.g., forward/backward selection), and embedded methods (e.g., **Random Forest** or **XGBoost**-based selection).
+To broaden our comparative baseline, we incorporate **Random Forest feature importance** as another embedded approach in addition to PCA and LASSO.

 ### 1.3 Key Contributions